Home » Four Decades Ago, Heroic Pilots Saved A Plane Full Of Passengers After Running Out Of Gas At 41,000 Feet

 ADVERTISEMENT

 The vast majority of the millions of commercial flights that are conducted each year complete without incident.
-Aviation’s safety culture and over a century of lessons learned in blood is why flying in a metal tube miles in the sky is one of the fastest things you can do.
+Aviation’s safety culture and over a century of lessons learned in blood is why flying in a metal tube miles in the sky is one of the safest things you can do.
 But sometimes the worst-case scenario does happen, and that’s when it’s time for the flight crew to put their training to use, and sometimes, get a little creative.
 A little over 42 years ago, a Boeing 767 accidentally ran out of fuel miles over Canada.
 Here’s how its heroic crew got the famous ‘Gimli Glider’ on the ground, saving the lives of everyone.

 Learning how to handle emergencies is a huge part of flight training.
 Knowing what to do when something goes wrong can mean the difference between walking away and ending up on a YouTube channel like Mentour Pilot, Blancolirio, or Pilot Debrief.
 That is to say, if you allow all of the holes in the Swiss Cheese Model to line up, your flight can end in tragedy.